argoproj/argo-cd/docs/roadmap.md

 To make Argo CD successful we need to build tools that enable Argo CD administrators to handle scalability and performance issues in a self-service model.

-That includes more metrics, out of the box alerts and a cluster management user interface.
+That includes more metrics, out-of-the-box alerts and a cluster management user interface.

 ### ✅ Argo CD Notifications